-Students who apply to the SAAS program must meet the same admissions requirements established by UH West O'ahu.
+Students who apply to the SAAS program must meet the same admissions requirements established by UH West Oʻahu.
 Those planning to complete the certificate should have taken an expository writing course (e.g., ENG 100) and an introductory Psychology course (e.g., PSY 100).
 In addition, a course in Abnormal Psychology should have been completed within the last five years with a grade of "C" or better.
-This requirement may be satisfied by taking either PSY 371 Abnormal Psychology or PSY 474 Culture and Mental Illness at UH West O'ahu.
+This requirement may be satisfied by taking either PSY 371 Abnormal Psychology or PSY 474 Culture and Mental Illness at UH West Oʻahu.

-Dr. Amy Coyle is the faculty contact for this program.
-For more information, Dr. Coyle may be contacted by email at amycoyle@hawaii.edu.
+Kanoa Meriwether is the faculty contact for this program.
+For more information, Mr. Meriwether may be contacted by email at kanoa@hawaii.edu.
+See program requirements on page 110.